frank038/Qt5ImageViewer/README.md

 - zoom;
 - normal size;
 - image mouse dragging;
-- rotation, by using the UP and DOWN arrow keys;
+- rotation, by using the UP and DOWN arrow keys, or the menu;
 - next and previous images (folder navigation), by using the LEFT and RIGHT arrow keys;
-- basic info about the image: name, size, colour depth, mimetype.
+- basic info about the image: name, size, colour depth, mimetype;
+- custom actions support for external operations by using the bash script.

 A screenshot: